 Other clues to occult hypertension can be funduscopic signs of hypertensive retinopathy and/or echocardiographic signs of concentric left ventricular hypertrophy.
 When severe hypertension is not recognized, complications can be confused with signs of vasculitis causing organ ischemia.

 Laboratory tests are nonspecific and not helpful in diagnosis.
-Common findings include anemia of chronic disease, elevated platelet levels, occasionally elevated WBC counts, and elevated ESR and C-reactive protein.
+Common findings include anemia of chronic disease, elevated platelet levels, occasionally elevated white blood cell counts, and elevated erythrocyte sedimentation rate and C-reactive protein.

 The following are indicators of disease activity in Takayasu arteritis: